harryphiles/trading-system-poc/README.md

-# Trading System Proof of Concept
+# Trading System as Proof of Concept
 A proof-of-concept trading system that primarily focuses on order matching.

 This project simulates a trading environment where orders are created, processed, and matched in a simple order book.
 It is intended to explore ideas about the design of order processing in a trading system.